hidwoc/ruby-formatter-vscode-setup/README.md

 I'm keeping it enabled so that I can use it as a learning tool but if the squigglies get overwhelming, you can disable it and Prettier seems to run fine even without making any changes to the global config.

+Copy over the code from format_ruby.rb to test your formatter!

 # TODO

 - Table of Contents with links to sections